Anita Grunder: Awards and honors

 In 2009, Grunder was named the Association for Women Geoscientists' Outstanding Educator.
 Her paper on volcanism and gold deposits in hydrothermal material at Yanacocha, Peru won the 2010 Brian J. Skinner award from Society of Economic Geologists.
 She is also an elected fellow of the Geological Society of America.

 Personal life

 During a 2009 interview, Grunder noted her first job involved welding band saw blades because her lack of typing skills kept her from receiving a spot as a secretary.
 She is married to John Dilles, a geosciences professor in Oregon and has three children, and in 1989 she discussed a job sharing arrangement she and her husband made upon moving to Oregon State.
-Grunder volunteers in Oregon with the Independent Community Club, and one of their activities is the restoration of an old schoolhouse in Albany, Oregon that was added to the National Register of Historic Places in 2013. in 2008, she led the effort to found the Muddy Creek Charter School in Oregon.
+Grunder volunteers in Oregon with the Independent Community Center, and one of their activities is the restoration of an old schoolhouse in Philomath, Oregon that was added to the National Register of Historic Places in 2013.
+In 2008, she led the effort to found the Muddy Creek Charter School in Oregon.
 Her outside sculpture piece "Excess Baggage" developed collectively by Warren Lisser, Susie Lisser and Grunder was presented at Burning Man in 2013.